fcole90/fcole90/README.md

 ### Hi there 👋 What do I do?
 Who am I?
 Software and web development, with a human touch.
 AI and Interactive Machine Learning.
 Team worker, curious, creative and thinking out of the box.

 Check out my <br>[**Linked【in】** profile](https://www.linkedin.com/in/fcole90/).

-## Full Stack Web development course
+## 👨‍💻 Full Stack Web development
 I completed the 2020 edition of the course, at University of Helsinki, with the highest grade and credits.

 Some content at a glance:
  - **Frontend:** React.js, function components and hooks, Redux, React Router, CSS in JS, Promises and async/await, Axios, Apollo, Token Auth, Formik, yup (form validation)
  - **Backend:** ExpressJS, Mongoose, User administration and authentication
- - **Testing and CI/CD:** jest, unit test, integration testing, coverage, Cypress E2E, Github Actions
+ - **Testing and CI/CD:** jest, unit test, integration testing, code coverage, Cypress E2E, Github Actions
  - **Misc:** Node.js, Babel, ESlint, npm, WebPack, GraphQL, Typescript, React Native, Material UI, git, Heroku

-##### Certificates
+##### ✅ Certificates 📜📜📜
 <a href="https://studies.cs.helsinki.fi/stats/api/certificate/fullstackopen/en/b92da142ab1ccc25cc941a78b88727d3">
   <img
     alt="Certificate of Completion, FullStack Open 2020, with 9 credits and grade 5, code b92da142ab1ccc25cc941a78b88727d3"